mzhang28/blog/src/content/posts/2023-04-20-developing-without-flake.md

      flake.nix
 ```

+> [!NOTE]
-> Remember, since you moved the `.envrc` file, you will need to run `direnv
+> Remember, since you moved the `.envrc` file, you will need to run `direnv allow`
-allow` again.
-Depending on how you moved it, you might also need to change the
+> again.
+Depending on how you moved it, you might also need to change the path you
-> path you wrote in the `use flake` command.
+> wrote in the `use flake` command.

 With this setup, the `project` directory can contain a clean clone of upstream
 and your flake files will create the appropriate environment.